opencv/opencv/modules/core/doc/old_xml_yaml_persistence.rst

     :param comment: The written comment, single-line or multi-line

-    :param eolComment: If non-zero, the function tries to put the comment at the end of current line.
+    :param eol_comment: If non-zero, the function tries to put the comment at the end of current line.
 If the flag is zero, if the comment is multi-line, or if it does not fit at the end of the current line, the comment starts  a new line.

 The function writes a comment into file storage.
 The comments are skipped when the storage is read.